North Marion High School (Oregon): Bob Brack Stadium

 Bob Brack Stadium is the varsity baseball field located on the campus of North Marion High School, in the school's athletic complex.
 In 2011, it was rated "best high school baseball facility on the West Coast" by the National High School Baseball Coaches Association.

 Media coverage

-In 2011, North Marion students Josh Hauser, Cole Costello, Wyatt Moore, and Logan Beiser founded North Marion Athletics, an organization which highlights scores, storylines, and successes in varsity sports at North Marion High School.
-Weekly update videos were produced and uploaded on YouTube, along with various interviews, promotional videos, and live broadcasts with commentary of key away games.
+In 2011, North Marion students founded North Marion Athletics, an organization that highlights scores, storylines, and successes in varsity sports at North Marion High School.
 NM Athletics remained operational until the graduation of the founders in June 2013.
 The student-led production was highlighted in local newspapers such as the Woodburn Independent and a Portland Metropolitan Area News Station in Fox 12 KPTV.